Progress towards a matter wave interferometer for inertial sensing with non-destructive monitoring of Bloch oscillations: Experimental setup

-After $200\U{ms}$ of red MOT cooling, we typically have a cloud of $10^5$ atoms at a temperature of $800\U{nK}$.
-As can be seen in Fig.~\ref{fig:FigMotSwitching}(d), we capture only 40\% of the atoms from the blue MOT.
+After $400~$ms of red MOT cooling, we typically have a cloud of $10^5$ atoms at a temperature of $800~$nK.
+As can be seen in Fig.~\ref{fig:FigMotSwitching}(d), we capture about 10\% of the atoms from the blue MOT.
 The final step consists in displacing the atomic cloud by applying an additional homogeneous magnetic field, until it overlaps with the mode of the ring cavity.
 Obviously, the stability of the red MOT laser frequency must be better than $\Gamma_{689}$.
 We will explain below our strategy to ensure this in practice.
+Observed shot-to-shot variations of the red MOT position are inferior to $10~\mu$m and thus do not represent a problem for the transfer into the $w=68.5~\mu$m waist of the ring cavity.